Abhishek-raj-exe/Morse-Code-Translator/README.md

 ```

-Note: window wont be visible in taskbar ,toggle with "alt-tab" and hit close or kill with taskmanager
+Note: window wont be visible in taskbar ,toggle with "alt-tab" and hit close or kill with taskmanager if fatal

 # Support List
 -----Valid input list-----